ldclabs/ic-oss/README.md

 In decentralized enterprise applications, `ic-oss` will be an essential infrastructure.

-`ic-oss` is a file infrastructure service, not a user-facing product, but it will provide a simple management interface.
+`ic-oss` is a file infrastructure service, not a end user product.

-> [!NOTE]
-> The main functions of `ic-oss` have been developed, and the cluster management function is still under development (which will be completed soon).
-It can be used in the production environment.

 ![IC-OSS](./ic-oss.webp)